scao53/shiyacao.github.io/_pages/lab-book.md

 These protocols are inspired from the work of several groups that inspire us - in particular the [Aly Lab Manual](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf), the [Carceral Ecologies Lab Book](https://github.com/Carceral-Ecologies/lab_book), the [CLEAR Lab Book](https://civiclaboratory.nl/clear-lab-book/), and the [DEAL Lab Book](https://lindsaypoirier.github.io/lab-book/).

-Further, the protocols are continuously being collectively (re)authored as new members join the lab.
+Further, the protocols are continuously being collectively developed as new members join the lab.

 ## Lab Values